lakshmanh-cmd/llm-security-research/README.md

 ### Exercise 3: Indirect Prompt Injection

 Indirect injection hides the attack inside content the model reads on the user's behalf.
-The user never typed anything malicious.
 Four delivery variants were tested.

 #### 3a: Document Injection